Bipedal Robot Running: Human-like Actuation Timing Using Fast and Slow Adaptations: Method

 \subsection{Rhythm generator with fast and slow adaptations}

 We designed a rhythm generator involving fast and slow adaptations to adjust its cycle period to the actual gait cycle.
 Moreover, this strategy guaranteed that the left and right legs move in opposite phases.
-The rhythm generator was constructed as coupled oscillators of the left and right legs, where the phase oscillators ${\phi}_{\rm L}$ and ${\phi}_{\rm R}$ were defined for each leg as shown in Fig.\ref{fig:CPG_RG}.
+The rhythm generator was constructed as coupled oscillators of the left and right legs, where the phase oscillators ${\phi}_{\rm L}$ and ${\phi}_{\rm R}$ were defined for each leg as shown in Fig.~\ref{fig:CPG_RG}.

 We defined the $n$th half-period (the time from the landing of one leg till the landing of the other leg) as $T_n$, and the half-period estimated by the phase oscillator as $T_{n}^{\rm e}$.
 The basic angular velocity of the phase oscillator was defined as $\pi/T_n^{\rm e}$.
+The period $T_{n}^{\rm e}$ of the robot's CPG does not always match the period $T_n$ of the actual running locomotion achieved by the robot.
 As explained later, we designed the rhythm generator with slow adaptation to allow the estimated period $T_n^{\rm e}$ to converge to the actual period $T_n$, which was determined by the dynamical interaction between the body and the environment.
-Because the left and right legs are designed to move in alternate phases, the target value of the left-right phase difference is $\pi$.
+Because the left and right legs are designed to move in alternate phases, the target value of the left-right phase difference is $\pi$~[rad].
 Furthermore, to adapt the oscillator period to the gait cycle immediately, we introduced phase resetting~\cite{Rybak2006} at the moment of touchdown.
 Based on the design of the phase oscillator proposed by Aoi et al. \cite{Aoi2007}, the dynamics of each phase oscillator were determined as follows: